AlexandruDanilov/ReliableTransportUdp/README.md

-# Reliable Transport over UDP - Danilov Alexandru, 325CA
+# Reliable Transport over UDP
 ## General information
 This project implements a custom protocol on top of UDP, which targets the issue of UDP's lack of reliability.
 It is designed to handle file and image transfer across a really bad network,